Permafrost/Tundra/SERVICES.md

 * `$content` is a string, byte array, or input stream containing the content to be amended.
 * `$amendments` is an `IData` document list containing all the edits to be made to the given `$content`.
-  * `key` is a fully-qualified (for example, `a/b/c[0]`) key identifying the value in the parsed `$content` to be edited.
+  * `key` is a fully-qualified key identifying the value in the parsed `$content` to be edited.
   * `value` is the value to be assigned to the item identified by key, and can include percent-delimited variable substitution strings which will be substituted prior to being inserted into the parsed `$content`.
-  * `action` is an optional choice of `merge`, `create`, `update`, or `delete`.
-    Defaults to `merge` if not specified.
+  * `action` is an optional choice of merge, create, update, or delete.
+Defaults to merge if not specified.
     * `merge` will create the key and associate it with the given value if the key does not already exist, or update the the associated value if the key already exists.
     * `create` will only create the key and associate it with the given value if the key does not already exist.
     * `update` will only update the associated value if the key already exists.
     * `delete` will remove the key and previously associated value from the document.
 No value is required to be specified when using this action.
   * `condition` is an optional `Tundra/tundra.condition:evaluate`
-    conditional statement, which is evaluated against the pipeline and only if the condition evaluates to `true` will the associated amended value be applied.
+    conditional statement, which is evaluated against the pipeline and only if the condition evaluates to true will the associated amended value be applied.
 If not specified, the amended value will always be applied.
 * `$content.type` is the MIME media type that describes the format of the given `$content`.
-* `$namespace` is a list of namespace prefixes and the URIs they map to, used when parsing and emitting [XML] content with elements in one or more namespaces.
-* `$schema` is the fully-qualified name of the document reference or flat file schema to use when parsing `$content`.
-* `$encoding.input` is an optional character set used to decode the text data if `$content` is provided as a byte array or input stream.
+* `$content.encoding.input` is an optional character set used to decode the text data if `$content` is provided as a byte array or input stream.
 Defaults to [UTF-8].
-* `$encoding.output` is an optional character set used to encode the amended text data if `$mode.output` is a byte array or input stream.
+* `$content.encoding.output` is an optional character set used to encode the amended text data if `$content.mode.output` is a byte array or input stream.
 Defaults to [UTF-8].
+* `$content.schema` is the fully-qualified name of the document reference or flat file schema to use when parsing `$content`.
+* `$content.namespace` is a list of namespace prefixes and the URIs they map to, used when parsing and emitting [XML] content with elements in one or more namespaces.
+* `$content.validate?` is an optional boolean which when `true` will validate the document content against the given `$content.schema`, and throw an exception if the content is invalid.
+Defaults to `false`.
-* `$mode.output` is an optional choice of stream, bytes, or string which specifies the type of object `$content` is returned as.
+* `$content.mode.output` is an optional choice of stream, bytes, or string which specifies the type of object `$content` is returned as.
 Defaults to stream.

 #### Outputs:

-* `$content` is the resulting edited content.
+* `$content` is the resulting amended content.

 ---